How Your Moods Can Affect Your Health

 Keep track of the day’s events as they occur, and note when you experience an instantaneous change in your mood.
 It’s important to record events as soon as they take place because waiting may cause you to forget initial feelings that may have changed your mood, as well as allow your imagination to intercede which could lead to the creation of assumptions.

 You may also record how you feel during each of the day’s events so you can later invoke the emotions that you felt at the time.
-Be sure to be honest about your feelings.
+Make sure you are honest about your feelings.
 (In other words, don’t be politically correct.
 This is for YOUR eyes and ears only!)
 Make sure that you not only provide the details of how you felt at certain times, but also how your mood changed, and if there were any physical changes such as the sudden onset of fatigue or a headache.

 At the end of the day go back and reread each event that sparked a change in your mood and ask yourself, did I react with reactionary emotion or intuitive emotion?